CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: CosmoGen framework

 \subsection{Evaluation}

-At this point, we have a sub-set of the population identified as possible dark energy models.
-The next step is the evaluation procedure, which is a core component of \texttt{CosmoGen}.
-The evaluation step is responsible for valuating the fitness of each individual and consists on several steps, applied in turn for each surviving individual.
+At this point, we had a subset of the population identified as possible dark energy models.
+The next step was the evaluation procedure, which is a core component of \texttt{CosmoGen}.
+The evaluation step is responsible for evaluating the fitness of each individual and consists of several steps, applied in turn for each surviving individual.
+We describe the process in the following.